genestack/user-tutorials/source/tutorials/Getting_started/organising-your-research.rst

 Genestack you no longer have to worry or know about file formats (“low-level implementation details” as programmers call them).
 A Reference Genome file contains packed sequence and genomic features.
-When data, such as reference genomes, is imported onto Genestack (and several different formats can be imported) it is  “packed” into a Genestack file, meaning all reference genomes will behave identically, regardless of any differences in the physical formats underneath.
+When data, such as reference genomes, is imported into Genestack (and several different formats can be imported) it is  “packed” into a Genestack file, meaning all reference genomes will behave identically, regardless of any differences in the physical formats underneath.
 You